 Although not strictly a ghost, reports of the Highgate Vampire in the 1980's, made this one of London's most famous alleged hauntings.
 But was the ghoul the capital city's answer to the Count Dracula or was the Highgate Vampire, as a court suggested, nothing more than a man dressed up in fancy clothes?

 Whatever the truth of the vampire's origin, the actions of those seeking it would not be out of place in a Hammer Horror film.

 With all the many mummies and religious and ceremonial items housed within its walls, you would be forgiven for assuming that the British Museum was associated with many ghost myths.
 But you would be wrong.

 There used to be reports of a ghost of an ancient Egyptian, dressed in loincloth and headdress, who was to be seen in the, long since closed, British Museum underground station.

 But the most famous British Museum ghost legend is associated with a 3,500 year old coffin lid from a haunted mummy-case of a Theban priestess of the Egyptian sun-god, Amen-Ra.

 Okehampton Castle, Devon

-The ghost legend attached to this ruined castle is of another 'Green Lady'.
+The ghost legend attached to the ruined castle of Oakhampton is of another 'Green Lady'.
 The story is that every night, Lady Frances Howard is condemned to pick a single blade of grass from the castle grounds and then to be driven by a headless coachman in a coach made of the bones her four husbands whom she outlived to her old home in Tavistock.
 Once she has picked all the grass, so the story goes, then she will find peace.
 Of course, the suggestion is that her spouses met an untimely end at her hands but there is not the slightest evidence that she had anything to do with their deaths.